For over seventy-five years I've been

 soon the wood was poked together and the light was there.
 And if you wanted

-more of that light you'd take another stick of wood and put it in there.
+more of that light you'd take another stick of wood and put it in the fire.

 We kids just looked at the glowing fire.
 We began to wonder what